-The center also offers specialized clinics, including audiology, equipment, orthopedic, vision, neurology/behavior and an ear, nose and throat clinic.
+The center also offers specialized clinics, including audiology, equipment, orthopedic, vision and neurology/behavior.

 Our recreational activities specialists host a variety of exciting activities for the patients that include bowling, swimming, dances, movies or field trips to the zoo, fairs, museums and sports events.
 We also host group activities between our patients and volunteers from the community, such as athletes, marching bands, student groups and community organizations.

 We offer a program to provide families with a brief break from the daily routine of caring for children with disabilities.
 Respite care is an inpatient program and, while here, children have the opportunity to participate in recreational activities, such as field trips.

 The respite program is available to families for seven days, one time per year.
 It is funded by a federal grant.
 For more information about the program, call our social services department at 405-307-2800.